Help us achieve our goals:

 Time to ultimate height

 Grow in fertile, moist but well-drained soil preferably in full sun.
-Copes well with heavy clay.
-May need watering in spring to early summer in dry conditions to ensure flowering
+Flowering is likely to be poor in shadier situations.
+Tolerant of heavy clay and poorer soils.
+May need watering in spring to early summer in dry conditions to ensure flowering.
+See Hemerocallis cultivation for details

-Propagate by division in spring or autumn; evergreen types are best divided in spring
+Propagate by division in early spring or early autumn

 Suggested planting locations and garden types